JustJordanT/pizza-byte/README.md

 To use this repo please look at the available `Branches`. ie `dotnet-aws-microservice`, `go-aws-microservice`, here you will be able to run these independently for testing.

+## Pizza API Project Summary

+### Purpose
+The project serves as an API for a pizza ordering system, allowing customers to create accounts and place orders for pizzas.

+### Database
+- Uses AWS Aurora DB to store customer accounts and order records.

+### Logging
+- Sends logs to AWS DocumentDB for monitoring and analytics.

+### Notification System
+- Utilizes AWS SQS (Simple Queue Service) to queue messages when a pizza order has been initiated.
+- Further employs AWS SNS (Simple Notification Service) to notify users about the status of their orders.

+### Technologies
+- AWS Aurora DB
+- AWS DocumentDB
+- AWS SQS
+- AWS SNS

+### Features
+- Account creation for customers.
+- Pizza ordering functionality.
+- Real-time notifications for order status.

 ## Architecture